 Your grips will become dirty.
 The sweat from your hands for example will reduce your ability to hold onto the grip without ‘strangling’ it.
 The grips will tend to harden and probably go a little bit shiny the more they are used.
 You will find it harder and harder to hold onto the clubs during your swing and you may find that the club starts to move in your hands.

 Naturally, you will tend to grip the club more tightly to counteract this effect.
 The last thing you want to do is be holding onto your clubs so tightly that you make your swing ineffective.
 Gripping the club too tightly adds a significant amount of tension into your arms which is Unlikely going to improve the quality of your shots.

 It is possible to increase longevity by regularly cleaning your grips but eventually you will have no choice.
 The material that most grips are made from would eventually lose its tackiness and start to wear away.

 You may find you prefer the feel of particular types of grips.
 Some players prefer soft grips others prefer much harder grips.
 I tend to go with quite soft grips on my wedges and short irons and slightly firmer grips as I move up to the mid and long irons.
-I usually plump for half or fully corded grips with my woods as you tend to use those quite a lot.
-It saves you having to regrip your driver three times as often as your irons.
+I usually plump for half or fully-corded grips with my woods as you tend to use those quite a lot.
+It saves you from having to regrip your driver three times as often as your irons.